 Course Requirements, Assessments, Evaluations, Major Assignments, and Exams:

-- Assignments will contribute 75% of the final grade.
+- Assignments will contribute to about 80% of the final grade.

 Late assignments are not accepted.
 No extensions.